nominetresearch/microbit-networking-book/retransmissions/retransmissions.md

 Another reason for a wireless error may be *radio interference*.
-This is because wireless communication is broadcast (remember [Wireless and Broadcast Communication](../broadcast)).
+This is because wireless communication is broadcast (remember [Wireless and Broadcast Communication](../broadcast/broadcast.md)).
 This means that there may be many broadcasters, and their transmissions may collide at the receivers.
 These broadcasters *interfere* with each other.

+!!! hint "Definition 1: _Interference_"
-*Definition 1* \[Interference\] In wireless communications, interference is any other signal that disrupts a signal as it travels to its destination.
+	In wireless communications, interference is any other signal that disrupts a signal as it travels to its destination.

 Imagine, in a classroom, when everybody is talking at the same time.
 You will miss half of the things your friend says.
 Other people’s signals interfere with your friend’s signal on its way to you.
 In networking, this is a packet loss.

+!!! hint "Definition 2: _Packet loss_"
-*Definition 2* \[Packet loss\] Packet loss happens when one or more data packets traveling in a computer network do not reach their destination.
+	Packet loss happens when one or more data packets traveling in a computer network do not reach their destination.
 Packet loss is measured as the ratio of packets lost and the packets sent (see Equation below).

 *Packet loss* = (*Packets lost*)/(*Packets sent*)